Q&As for students

 - I completed the survey last year.
 Why am I being asked to complete it again?

-If you have been contacted by Ipsos MORI to complete the survey this year, you are eligible and your feedback will be valued.
+If you have been contacted by Ipsos MORI to complete the survey this year, you are eligible and your feedback is valued.
 All students contacted this year are deemed eligible regardless of their situation in the previous year.
 You may have been surveyed last year in error, or you may have been surveyed about another course.
 Please click here to enter the survey.

 - I have tried to complete the survey online but it does not recognise me as eligible.